Sample Case Results

 Ms. Hosea represented Robert Wells, a veteran who suffers from combat-related Post Traumatic Stress Disorder.
-After a lengthy EEOC hearing, the presiding administrative judge issued a decision finding that the Postal Service discriminated and retaliated against Mr. Wells by subjecting him to adverse transfers, forcing him to go on emergency administrative leave, subjecting him to an involuntary psychiatric fitness for duty examination, and disclosing his confidential medical information to unauthorized personnel.
-The administrative judge ordered the Postal Service to provide $120,000 in nonpecuniary compensatory damages to Mr. Wells, reimburse his attorney’s fees in full, and take numerous corrective actions.
+After a lengthy EEOC hearing, the presiding administrative judge issued a decision finding that the Agency discriminated and retaliated against Mr. Wells by subjecting him to adverse transfers, forcing him to go on emergency administrative leave, subjecting him to an involuntary psychiatric fitness for duty examination, and disclosing his confidential medical information to unauthorized personnel.
+The administrative judge ordered the Agency to provide $120,000 in nonpecuniary compensatory damages to Mr. Wells, reimburse his attorney’s fees in full, and take numerous corrective actions.

 EEOC Settlement Agreements

 Ms. Hosea routinely negotiates settlement agreements on behalf of prospective, current, and former federal employees alleging unlawful discrimination.
-Recent examples include:
+Examples include:

 Complainant v.
-Smithsonian Institution (2019) -- $75,000 settlement for client who alleged that he was not allowed to compete for a position at the Smithsonian because of his race.
+Smithsonian Institution (2019) -- $75,000 for job applicant who alleged that he was not allowed to compete for a position because of his race.

 Complainant v.
-United States Secret Service (2019) -- $72,000 settlement for client who alleged that she was subjected to disparate treatment based on pregnancy.
+United States Secret Service (2019) -- $72,000 for federal employee who alleged that she was subjected to disparate treatment based on pregnancy.

 Complainant v.
-National Geospatial-Intelligence Agency (2018) -- $65,000 settlement for client who alleged he was subjected to security clearance-related discrimination based on sexual orientation and national origin.
+National Geospatial-Intelligence Agency (2018) -- $65,000 for federal employee who alleged he was subjected to security clearance-related discrimination based on sexual orientation and national origin.